wlsf82/protractor-helper/README.md

 - `openNewBrowserInTheSamePage`

-The above method just opens a new browser instance in the sabe page of the main browser.
+The above method just opens a new browser instance in the same page of the main browser.
 You need to pass `browser` as an argument.

 - `isCurrentUrlDifferentFromBaseUrl`